finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 ```

 #### Whitelist Hosts
-Optionaly, you may add @Observe annotation to the same activity class (launcher Activity) where Fn.init() function was called.
+Optionally, you may add @Observe annotation to the same activity class (launcher Activity) where Fn.init() function was called.
 If launcher activity is annotated with @Observe, then only API calls to hosts listed in @Observe will be monitored.

 ```java